hashicorp/terraform/website/source/docs/providers/aws/r/s3_bucket.html.markdown

 * `acl` - (Optional) The [canned ACL](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl) to apply.
 Defaults to "private".
 * `policy` - (Optional) A valid [bucket policy](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html) JSON document.
 * `tags` - (Optional) A mapping of tags to assign to the bucket.
+* `force_destroy` - (Optional, Default:false ) A boolean that indicates all objects should be deleted from the bucket so that the bucket can be destroyed without error.
+These objects are *not* recoverable.
 * `website` - (Optional) A website object (documented below).

 The website object supports the following: